 Alex received a Masters in Business Administration (MBA) degree from the Stanford Graduate School of Business (GSB) and bachelor’s degrees in Economics and Philosophy from Dartmouth College.

-Alex lives in Los Angeles with his dog, Boomer.
+Alex lives in Los Angeles with his dog, Mimi.

 Kirill is an investing partner in Gelman Brothers, but spends all of his professional time running an options market making business for GTS, a global electronic market maker.